 But wait, there’s more on tree bugs and pests!

-While we have a lot of information on this page and even more on our I Have Tree Bugs! page, we also keep our readers abreast of plant healthcare issues through our regularly updated blog.
-Feel free to search the blog at any time but below is a quick reference of blog topics on tree diseases and pests for you.
+While we have a lot of information on this page and even more on our I Have Tree Bugs! page, we also keep our readers abreast of plant health care issues through our regularly updated blog.
+Feel free to search the blog at any time, but below is a quick reference of blog topics on tree diseases and pests you may find interesting.

 - Early Season Defoliators vs. Late Season Defoliators